lemoi/async-module-loader/README.md

 		run.js
 		main.js
 ```
-these module will be loaded asynchronously and execute automatically
+these modules will be loaded asynchronously and execute automatically